mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 That's egolessness.
 Egolessness, based on spirit of throwing away, offering yourself into zazen, is based on the help of samadhi.
 Only you can throw [yourself] away into zazen; at that time, you cannot do it without samadhi.
 One-pointedness.
 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
 There is no chance to involve in some of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
 If you practice samadhi, if you are right in the middle of samadhi, very naturally there is practice of egolessness.
 Because, you can offer yourself to zazen.

 So, very simple task.
-And then, at that time, if you offer yourself, and then after that there is no design on becoming a Buddha, or expecting a reward, et cetera – no design – at that time, this practice is exactly to manifest [the] original nature of the Buddha.
-Existence.
+And then, at that time, if you offer yourself, and then after that [if] there is no design on becoming a Buddha, or expecting a reward, et cetera ... at that time, this practice is exactly to manifest [the] original nature of the Buddha, existence.

 ##### 56:36